 Did you know that, if you’re a woman in Canada, it’s as if you’ve been working for free since the beginning of the year?

-Theis real, it can’t simply be chalked up to and it’s wider for women who face multiple forms of discrimination.
+The gender pay gap is real, it can’t simply be chalked up to women’s choices, and it’s wider for women who face multiple forms of discrimination.
 While full-time working women in Canada face a 25 per cent gender pay gap on average, the gap is worse for women who face multiple forms of discrimination.
 According to data from Statistics Canada, Indigenous women face a 35 per cent pay gap, women with disabilities (who work part time and full time) face a 46 per cent pay gap, newcomer women face a 29 per cent pay gap, and racialized women face a 33 per cent pay gap.

 What can we do to close the gender wage gap in Canada?
 We can learn from the bold steps some companies and governments have been taking.